Graficas-2018/assignment-1-rendering-figures-osanseviero/README.md

 Rubric:

-1. Functions for each of the figures were included.
+1. Functions for each of the figures were included. *Complete*
-2. Vertex data was created, and the correct information for each object was added.
+2. Vertex data was created, and the correct information for each object was added. *Complete*
-3. Correct transformations were performed for each figure.
+3. Correct transformations were performed for each figure. *Complete*
-4. The figures were rendered as in the Figure.
+4. The figures were rendered as in the Figure. *Complete*

+**Grade: 105**

 *Add a symbolic link or a shortcut to the libs library to get the assignment to work.*